Research

 Abstract:

 In many capital-intensive markets, sellers sign long-term contracts with buyers before committing to sunk cost investments.
 Ex-ante contracts mitigate the risk of under-investment arising from ex-post bargaining.
 However, contractual rigidities reduce the ability of firms to respond flexibly to demand shocks.
 This paper provides an empirical analysis of this trade-off, focusing on the liquefied natural gas (LNG) industry, where long-term contracts account for over 70% of trade.
-I develop a model of contracting, investment and spot trade that incorporates bargaining frictions and contractual rigidities.
+I develop a model of contracting, investment, and spot trade that incorporates bargaining frictions and contractual rigidities.
 I structurally estimate this model using a rich dataset of the LNG industry, employing a novel estimation strategy that utilizes the timing of contracting and investment decisions to infer bargaining power.
-I find that without long-term contracts, sellers would decrease investment by 27%, but allocative efficiency would significantly improve.
-Negative contracting externalities lead to inefficient over-use of long-term contracts in equilibrium.
-Policies aimed at eliminating contractual rigidities reduce investment by 16%, but raise welfare by 9%.Procurement Institutions and Essential Drug Supply in Low and Middle-Income Countries
+I find that without long-term contracts, sellers would significantly decrease investment, but allocative efficiency would improve.
+Policies aimed at eliminating contractual rigidities reduce investment by 30%, but raise welfare by 21%, with the industry becoming more nimble in responding to demand fluctuations.Endogenous Rigidities and Capital Misallocation: Evidence from Containerships

 with Maria Garcia-Osipenko and Nicholas Vreugdenhil, 2025.
+R&R at Journal of Political Economy.

 Abstract: